 Cloud computing architecture is divided into:

-• Front end – used by the client and consisting of client-side interfaces and applications needed to access cloud computing platforms.
-It includes web servers like Chrome, Firefox, tablets, mobile devices.
+• The client uses the front end, which consists of client-side interfaces and applications needed to access cloud computing platforms.
+This includes web servers like Chrome and Firefox, tablets, and mobile devices.

-• Back end – used by a service provider to manage all resources needed for providing Cloud computing services.
-Includes data storage, virtual machines, servers, deploying models, etc.
+• A service provider uses the back end to manage all resources needed for Cloud computing services.
+This includes data storage, virtual machines, servers, deploying models, etc.

 The different components of the cloud architecture are: